What to Know about Bikes on Campus

 * Where is Sather Road?
 It's the space right out in front of California Hall, between Dwinelle Plaza and Doe Library.
 See it on the interactive campus map.
 Click on "s"

-This chart summarizes the differences between certain popular motorized vehicles and devices.
+This chart (PDF) summarizes the differences between certain popular motorized vehicles and devices.
+Note that for motor-driven cycles, a.k.a. "motor scooters", even if they are less than 150cc, you MUST have:

 Bike licensing is offered regularly by UCPD.
 Times and locations will be posted on this page (at police.berkeley.edu/prevention/bike.html#license. )